smoltis/temp-hist-challenge/README.md

 * Specify the input file name and path and the file name of the output histogram file accordingly.
 * The output file destination path is relative to the input file path.
 * The input file path will become a mapped volume for Docker container to avoid data transferring from host to container environments.
 * Redis server will be started in **AOF Persistence mode**.
-The database cache file will be written to the host machine into
+The database cache file will be written to the host machine into *data/appendonly.aof* file.

 ## Running the aplication in Visual Studio on the machine with Redis in Docker container (Debug mode) on OSX/Windows 10